 Chosen as an entry for Horror: 100 Best Books by none other than notorious gore-king Shaun Hutson, the nature thrillerThe Totem is the third novel from David Morrell, and his first in the horror genre.
-Morrell isn't a huge figure in modern horror fiction - although he wrote one of my favorite horror stories ever, "Orange is for Anguish, Blue for Insanity" - but he created perhaps the '80s hugest and most recognizable pop-culture figure, one John Rambo, the protagonist of his 1971 debut title, First Blood.
+Morrell isn't a huge figure in modern horror fiction - although he wrote one of my favorite horror stories ever, "Orange is for Anguish, Blue for Insanity" - but he created one of the '80s hugest and most recognizable pop-culture fictional figures, one John Rambo, the protagonist of his 1971 debut title, First Blood.
 Although I've never read that, I know you can dig this first edition paperback of it:

 The Totem is another one of those books that was edited down